NickTravers/NeuralNetworkLibrary/README.md

 Contains a collection of Jupyter Notebooks, each of which uses the library to analyze 1 particular dataset.
 For each notebook there is a folder with the same name, which contains any Kaggle submissions or other important files related to the dataset.
-The datasets themselves are not contained in this repository, for storage reasons, but each notebook provides a link to where the data can be downloaded.
+The datasets themselves are not contained in this repository, for storage reasons, but each notebook provides a link to where the dataset can be downloaded.

+To view the notebooks, you should download or clone the repository and open them with the Jupyter Notebook Application.
+If you just click on the notebooks from the GitHub page, an error sometimes comes up loading them (and even if they load the display is a bit off in some places).

-The datasets analyzed include:
+The datasets analyzed in the notebooks include:

 1. Kaggle Dogs vs. Cats Dataset (Image Classification)
 2. Kaggle Dog Breed Dataset (Image Classification)